Calvin-Data-Science/data202/src/day1/notes.md

 title: Day 1 Notes
 ...

+# Materials

+* Name card paper (and card stock in case we run out)
+* Sharpies
+* Classroom computer logged on to github with this page

+# Outline

 * Who am I?
   * Micah 6:8: act justly.
   * My story of how God led me to ask what computing/data + justice might look like